Crossover distributions at the edge of the rarefaction fan: The fluctuation characterization for two-sided Bernoulli WASEP and KPZ

-\end{theorem} The definitions of the three limit processes are given in Definition \ref{cor_and_conj_definition} of Section \ref{definition_sec}.
-The $X_k^2$ in the $\mathcal{A}_{\rm{eq}}$ probability reflects a shift of that amount which was already present in the definition of that process originally given in \cite{BFP} (in that paper this process was called $\mathcal{A}_{\rm{stat}}$, though for our purposes we find it more informative to call it $\mathcal{A}_{\rm{eq}}$).
+The definitions of the three limit processes are given in Definition \ref{cor_and_conj_definition} of Section~\ref{definition_sec}.
+The $X_k^2$ in the $\mathcal{A}_{\mathrm{eq}}$ probability reflects a shift of that amount which was already present in the definition of that process originally given in~\cite{BFP} (in that paper this process was called $\mathcal{A}_{\mathrm{stat}}$, though for our purposes we find it more informative to call it $\mathcal{A}_{\mathrm{eq}}$).

-For ASEP, where $\gamma$ is less than one but still strictly positive, significantly less is known rigorously.
-The only case where results analogous to Theorem \ref{thm21} have been proved is $\rho_-=0, m=1$, though, given those results of \cite{TW3,TW4}, it is certainly reasonable to conjecture that Theorem \ref{thm21} holds for all $\gamma>0$.
+For ASEP, where $\gamma$ is less than one but still strictly positive, significantly less is known rigorously.\vadjust{\goodbreak} The only case where results analogous to Theorem~\ref{thm21} have been proved is $\rho_-=0, m=1$; though, given those results of~\cite{TW3,TW4}, it is certainly reasonable to conjecture that Theorem~\ref{thm21} holds for all $\gamma>0$.

-As we saw in the introduction, there exists a critical scaling for $\gamma$ going to zero at which there arises new limits for the height function fluctuations which correspond to the Hopf-Cole solution to the KPZ equation.
-In that WASEP scaling we then have the following theorem, very much analogous to Theorem \ref{thm21}.
+As we saw in the \hyperref[sec1]{Introduction}, there exists a critical scaling for $\gamma$ going to zero at which there arises new limits for the height function fluctuations which correspond to the Hopf--Cole solution to the KPZ equation.
+In that WASEP scaling we then have the following theorem, very much analogous to Theorem~\ref{thm21}.